25 Ultimate Fall Drives

 Kansas: Flint Hills Scenic Byway

 How do you experience autumn in a land of few trees?
 You watch grasses that ripple like an ocean fade from vibrant green to tawny brown.
 You peer through binoculars to cross a coot off your birding list.
-You tell stories around the campfire at the Flying W Ranch.
 And through it all, you have the tingly satisfaction of knowing this swath of prairie looks just as it did when pioneers crossed Kansas on the Santa Fe Trail.

-European detour Among Kansas’ Western-flavored towns, Swedish-settled Lindsborg (a couple hours west of the byway) stands out.
+Among Kansas' Western-flavored towns, Swedish-settled Lindsborg (a couple hours west of the Flint Hills Scenic Byway) stands out.
 Be sure to buy a colorful souvenir Dala horse.

 South Dakota: Black Hills